DevCycleHQ/cli/docs/mcp.md

 - `dvc_user_id`: DevCycle User ID (use empty string to clear)

+Updates your identity for self-targeting and testing.
+Use `null` or empty string to clear.

 #### `list_self_targeting_overrides`

 List all active overrides for the current project.

 **Parameters:** None

+Lists all active overrides for the current project for your identity.

 #### `set_self_targeting_override` ⚠️